-Whether you’re looking at a sample piece from a writer you’re considering hiring or you’re looking at a piece by a writer with whom you’re already working and who you know to be talented, when it comes to good and successful content, you can look for four things.
+Whether you’re looking at a sample piece from a writer you’re considering hiring or you’re looking at a piece by a writer with whom you’re already working and who you know to be talented, when it comes to successful and good content, you can look for four things.

 This is number one because it’s arguably the most important.
 If the message is not being clearly communicated, the rest doesn’t matter.
 You can start by looking at the easy to spot things.
 Are pronoun references clear?
 (When the author says “they” do you know who they’re referring to without pausing to think?)
 Is terminology used consistently?
 (Do they switch between words that have similar but perhaps slightly different meanings without explanation, like customer vs. user?)
 Is word choice appropriate?
 Then, take a look at the more difficult aspect.
 Does the writing produce a clear flow, where one idea seems to be a logical extension of the last?
 This can be relatively easy to maintain for the space of a few sentences or a paragraph, but can be more difficult when it comes time to transition between thoughts, and it is critical to maintaining a reader’s attention.